icecube/icetray-public/cmake/resources/docs/tools/pal.rst

 Install from Source
 --------------------

-PAL depends on a library called ERFA which can either be downloaded from github or istalled from system packages (e.g. 'sudo apt-get install liberfa-dev' on Ubuntu platforms.).
+PAL depends on a library called ERFA which can be downloaded from github.

 .. code-block:: bash